1technophile/OpenMQTTGateway/docs/upload/pio.md

 If you want to erase the settings stored in the ESP memory use:
 `pio run --target erase`
+This can be usefull especialy before the first upload or when you change the board partitions sizing.

 Once done the gateway should connect to your network and your broker, you should see it into the broker in the form of the following messages:
 ```